rhthsa/openshift-IPI/AWS.md

     ![log in console](images/Log_in_console.png)

-  - Navigate to OpenShift Menu->Create Cluster->AWS (X86) on run it your self->Installer-provisioned-infrastructure
+  - Navigate to OpenShift Menu->Create Cluster->Run it yourself->AWS (x86_64) on run it your self->Installer-provisioned-infrastructure
   - Copy pull secret

     ![click to copy pull secret](images/click_to_copy_pull_secret.png)